Georgia sheriff releases video showing a violent struggle before deputy shoots exonerated man

 “I believe there were possibly some issues going on, some mental issues with my brother,” Michael Cure said of his slain brother.
 “I know him quite well.
 The officer just triggered him, undoubtedly triggered him.
 It was excitement met with excitement.”

-The sheriff released the video two days after one of his deputies, who is white, pulled Cure’s pickup truck over on suspicion of reckless driving and killed him on Interstate 95 a few miles north of the Georgia-Florida line.
-Cure had been visiting his mother in St. Lucie, Florida, and was returning to a home he bought recently in metro Atlanta.
+The sheriff released the video two days after one of his deputies, who is white, pulled over Cure’s pickup truck on suspicion of reckless driving and, after a struggle, fatally shot him on Interstate 95 a few miles north of the Georgia-Florida line.
+Cure had been visiting his mother in Port St. Lucie, Florida, and was returning to a home he bought recently in metro Atlanta.

-The video showed the deputy shouting several times for Cure to get out of his vehicle.
-Cure exited the truck, but at first refused a command to put his hands on the back of the truck.
+The video shows the deputy shouting several times for Cure to get out of his vehicle.
+Cure exits from the driver’s-side door, but at first refuses a command to put his hands on the back of the truck.

-Cure complied after the deputy threatened to use a stun gun on him.
-With his hands on the truck, he questioned why he was pulled over.
+Cure complies after the deputy threatens to use a stun gun on him.
+With his hands on the truck, he questions why he was pulled over.

-When Cure ignored commands to put his hands behind his back, the deputy fired his stun gun — shocking Cure with electrified prongs connected to the weapon by wires.
-The video showed Cure spin around and start flailing his arms, as if trying to break free of the wire.
+When Cure ignores commands to put his hands behind his back, the deputy fires his stun gun — shocking Cure with electrified prongs connected to the weapon by wires.
+The video shows Cure spin around and start flailing his arms, as if trying to break free of the wire.

-Cure grabbed the deputy by the roadside as highway traffic sped past them.
+Cure grabs the deputy as highway traffic speeds past them.
 Both men can be seen grappling with arms around each others’ necks.
-Cure got a hand on the deputy’s lower face and neck and began forcing his head backward.
-The deputy struck Cure in the side with a baton, but Cure maintained his grip.
+Cure gets a hand on the deputy’s lower face and neck and begins forcing his head backward.
+The deputy strikes Cure in the side with a baton, but Cure maintains his grip.

-Cure slumped to the ground and the deputy can be seen holding his handgun.
-He shouted at cure to stay on the ground, then raised his radio.
+Cure slumps to the ground and the deputy can be seen holding his handgun.
+He shouts at Cure to stay on the ground, then raises his radio.

-The sheriff has placed the deputy, whose name has not been released, on administrative leave while the Georgia Bureau of Investigation reviews the deadly traffic stop, which is customary in Georgia for shootings involving law enforcement officers.
+The sheriff has placed the deputy, whose name has not been released, on administrative leave during a review by the Georgia Bureau of Investigation, which is customary in Georgia for shootings involving law enforcement officers.

 The agency will send its findings to Brunswick Judicial Circuit District Attorney Keith Higgins, who will determine whether to seek charges.

 Higgins met with Cure’s family Wednesday after the video was released.
-But the prosecutor’s spokeswoman, Cheryl Diprizio, said he would not make a final decision until the bureau finished its investigation.
+But the prosecutor’s spokeswoman, Cheryl Diprizio, said he would not make a final decision until the bureau finishes its investigation.

 Studies show Black Americans face a disproportionate risk of being killed by police or wrongfully convicted of crimes compared to white people.
 Both happened to Cure.